Mizuho Financial Group (NYSE:MFG) Downgraded to Sell at Zacks Investment Research

-Zacks Investment Research lowered shares of Mizuho Financial Group (NYSE:MFG) from a hold rating to a sell rating in a report released on Tuesday morning, Zacks.com reports.
+Mizuho Financial Group (NYSE:MFG) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a report issued on Wednesday, Zacks.com reports.

 According to Zacks, “THE MIZUHO FINANCIAL GROUP is a bank holding company which operates and manages its banks, long-term credit banks, specialized securities companies and other companies which the Company may own by law as its subsidiaries, and engages in business appertaining to the management and operation of such companies. “

-Separately, The Goldman Sachs Group upgraded shares of Mizuho Financial Group from a sell rating to a neutral rating in a research note on Wednesday, March 31st.
+Separately, The Goldman Sachs Group upgraded Mizuho Financial Group from a “sell” rating to a “neutral” rating in a report on Wednesday, March 31st.

-Mizuho Financial Group (NYSE:MFG) last posted its quarterly earnings data on Friday, May 14th.
+Mizuho Financial Group (NYSE:MFG) last announced its earnings results on Friday, May 14th.
 The bank reported $0.06 EPS for the quarter.
-The firm had revenue of $8.54 billion during the quarter.
-Mizuho Financial Group had a net margin of 14.65% and a return on equity of 3.53%.
-Analysts expect that Mizuho Financial Group will post 0.36 earnings per share for the current year.
+The company had revenue of $8.54 billion during the quarter.
+Mizuho Financial Group had a return on equity of 3.53% and a net margin of 14.65%.
+On average, equities analysts predict that Mizuho Financial Group will post 0.36 EPS for the current year.

-Several hedge funds have recently modified their holdings of MFG.
-Renaissance Technologies LLC increased its stake in shares of Mizuho Financial Group by 5.4% during the 4th quarter.
-Renaissance Technologies LLC now owns 4,446,972 shares of the bank’s stock worth $11,340,000 after purchasing an additional 226,572 shares during the last quarter.
-Rhumbline Advisers increased its stake in shares of Mizuho Financial Group by 23.9% during the 4th quarter.
-Rhumbline Advisers now owns 102,269 shares of the bank’s stock worth $261,000 after purchasing an additional 19,730 shares during the last quarter.
-Citigroup Inc. grew its stake in Mizuho Financial Group by 4.9% in the 4th quarter.
-Citigroup Inc. now owns 246,287 shares of the bank’s stock valued at $628,000 after buying an additional 11,550 shares in the last quarter.
-Wetherby Asset Management Inc. grew its stake in Mizuho Financial Group by 1,088.5% in the 4th quarter.
-Wetherby Asset Management Inc. now owns 60,635 shares of the bank’s stock valued at $155,000 after buying an additional 55,533 shares in the last quarter.
-Finally, Captrust Financial Advisors grew its stake in Mizuho Financial Group by 283.1% in the 4th quarter.
-Captrust Financial Advisors now owns 26,700 shares of the bank’s stock valued at $68,000 after buying an additional 19,730 shares in the last quarter.
-Institutional investors own 0.43% of the company’s stock.
+Several institutional investors have recently added to or reduced their stakes in MFG.
+Colony Group LLC purchased a new position in Mizuho Financial Group in the first quarter worth about $51,000.
+Citadel Advisors LLC boosted its position in Mizuho Financial Group by 64.2% in the first quarter.
+Citadel Advisors LLC now owns 122,027 shares of the bank’s stock worth $355,000 after purchasing an additional 47,692 shares during the last quarter.
+Schonfeld Strategic Advisors LLC purchased a new position in Mizuho Financial Group in the first quarter worth about $57,000.
+Corient Capital Partners LLC boosted its position in Mizuho Financial Group by 16.4% in the first quarter.
+Corient Capital Partners LLC now owns 45,343 shares of the bank’s stock worth $132,000 after purchasing an additional 6,382 shares during the last quarter.
+Finally, HRT Financial LP purchased a new position in Mizuho Financial Group in the first quarter worth about $117,000.
+0.43% of the stock is currently owned by institutional investors.

 Mizuho Financial Group, Inc, together with its subsidiaries, engages in banking, trust, securities, and other businesses related to financial services in Japan, the Americas, Europe, Asia/Oceania, and internationally.
 It operates through five segments: Retail & Business Banking Company, Corporate & Institutional Company, Global Corporate Company, Global Markets Company, and Asset Management Company.